iiSilentRaga/mibro/SETTINGS.md

 ## Welcome message

-First you have to enable to Welcome message
+First you have to enable the Welcome message

 !![Welcomemessage](http://i.imgur.com/o7bR4u1.png)
 r